 As an award winning science based addiction treatment center, Inspire Malibu also excels at the diagnosis and treatment of personality disorders.
-The clinical staff at our Personality Disorder Treatment Center provides the latest and most effective therapies for patients with psychiatric conditions, as well as for those suffering addiction issues in combination with personality disorders.
+The clinical staff at our Personality Disorder Treatment Center in Los Angeles, California provides the latest and most effective therapies for patients with psychiatric conditions, as well as for those suffering addiction issues in combination with personality disorders.

 Published by the American Psychiatric Association (APA), the Diagnostic and Statistical Manual of Mental Disorders (DSM), currently in its fifth edition, is the industry standard for defining and diagnosing mental disorders.
 According to the DSM-5, personality disorders are ways of thinking and feeling about oneself and others that drastically and negatively affects how a person functions in life.